ClosedSourcerer/ExpertGroupGitHubTraining/README.md

 ## Merge

 - Merges apply changes from one branch into another branch
-- We merge vua pull requests
+- We merge via pull requests
+- Never merge main into another branch
 - Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 This often happens as a "pull request" (which can be thought of as a request to merge), or via the command line.
 A merge can be done through a pull request via the GitHub.com web interface if there are no conflicting changes, or can always be done via the command line.

 ## Merge conflict